electronicwhisper/prototyping-gaffta-2012/output/readme.md

 ### Similarities

 Both Canvas and SVG use a model similar to Adobe Illustrator for describing shapes.
-A shape is defined as a *path*, which is composed of straight and curved (*arcs* and *beziers*) line segments.
+A shape is defined as a *path*, which is composed of straight and curved line segments.
 A path can be *filled* and/or *stroked*.

 Also, both use the same style of transformations.
 Transformations are a combination of *translations*, *rotations*, and *scaling*.
 Transformations can also be specified using a *matrix*.